 Things to consider when choosing your Family Medicine Sub-I

 Sub-Is are a valuable opportunity for you and a residency program to get to know each other.
-A FM sub-I is encouraged strongly if you are considering applying in FM.
-A FM sub-I will fulfill your Advanced Patient Care Clerkship Requirement.
+A FM Sub-I is STRONGLY encouraged if you are considering applying in FM.
+A FM Sub-I will fulfill your Advanced Patient Care Clerkship Requirement.

 You only need one letter of recommendation from a family physician for your FM application, and you do not need a departmental or chair’s letter.